davidAlgis/zotero2SemanticScholar/Readme.md

 pip install pandas, csv, tkinter, distance, selenium
 ```
 - You need the driver firefox for selenium that are available [here](https://github.com/mozilla/geckodriver/releases).
 Moreover, the folder downloaded here need to be in path. (see https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho)
-- Finally build `main.py` file
+- Finally build `main.py` file.

 I didn't try the project elsewhere than on windows, but I think it could works on linux or macOS, it may require additional installations.

+## Potential improvements

+- Test it on other OS than Windows.
+- Make a script to automatize the installation.
+- Package the script in an executable.
+- Switching from an external gui to a zotero add-on integrated directly in zotero.

-## Issue
+## Issues

-If you have some issue, do not hesitate to put them in [github issue](https://github.com/davidAlgis/zotero2SemanticScholar/issues).
+If you have some issue with the application, do not hesitate to put them in [github issue](https://github.com/davidAlgis/zotero2SemanticScholar/issues).